Koumasa: Tomb astronomical alignment

-Debate on the Double Entrance of Tholos B
+Debate on the double entrance of Tholos B

 One of the most debated architectural features at Koumasa is the suggestion that Tholos B possessed two entrances.
 In 1924, archaeologist Stefanos Xanthoudides described this as a unique case among Minoan tholos tombs, where typically only a single entrance exists.
 His plan of Tholos B illustrated two openings: one on the northeast and another on the northwest side.
 However, a 2012 re-evaluation using 3D scanning and photogrammetry questioned this interpretation.
 The analysis demonstrated that the supposed second entrance may have resulted from errors in earlier records or alterations during restoration work in the 1970s.
 The northwest wall exhibited irregularities, which may have been mistakenly recorded as an entrance due to collapsed masonry or reconstruction gaps.
 No physical traces of an entrance threshold, door slabs, or lintel stones were detected at this secondary position, strengthening the argument that the tomb was originally designed with a single entrance.

-Astronomical Alignment of Tholos E
+Astronomical alignment of Tholos E

 Beyond architectural debates, the tombs at Koumasa also display intentional astronomical alignments.
 Tholos E, located northeast of the settlement, is aligned to capture the sunrise on the day of the summer solstice.
 The entrance faces 67° azimuth, oriented precisely northeast, which aligns with the point where the sun rises behind the Korakies hill on the solstice.
-This hill, positioned about 220 meters northeast of the tomb and standing approximately 31.6 meters higher than the tomb entrance, raises the local horizon to an altitude of 8.1°.
-This elevation alters the apparent position of the sun’s rise, causing a visual shift compared to the flat horizon.
+This hill, positioned about 220 m northeast of the tomb and standing approximately 31.6 m higher than the tomb entrance, raises the local horizon to an altitude of 8.1°.
+This elevation alters the apparent position of the sun's rise, causing a visual shift compared to the flat horizon.

-At 6:55 am on the summer solstice, the sun emerges at an azimuth of 67° and altitude of 8.1°, aligning precisely with the tomb’s 1-meter-high entrance.
-As the sun climbs, direct sunlight enters the tomb and projects a beam of light that travels approximately 7 meters into the interior, illuminating about two-thirds of the tomb’s 9.25-meter diameter chamber.
-This illumination event lasts for roughly 20 minutes, as the sun continues to ascend and passes beyond the tomb’s visibility window.
-The duration and intensity of this light phenomenon indicate that the tomb’s alignment was not accidental but the result of deliberate calculations based on solar observations and topographic knowledge.
+At 6:55 am on the summer solstice, the sun emerges at an azimuth of 67° and altitude of 8.1°, aligning precisely with the tomb's 1-metre-high entrance.
+As the sun climbs, direct sunlight enters the tomb and projects a beam of light that travels approximately 7 m into the interior, illuminating about two-thirds of the tomb's 9.25 m diameter chamber.
+This illumination event lasts for roughly 20 minutes, as the sun continues to ascend and passes beyond the tomb's visibility window.
+The duration and intensity of this light phenomenon indicate that the tomb's alignment was not accidental but the result of deliberate calculations based on solar observations and topographic knowledge.

-Ritual Meaning
+Ritual meaning

-Researchers propose that this alignment may have served ritualistic purposes, connecting the tomb’s interior with the solar cycle.
+Researchers propose that this alignment may have served ritualistic purposes, connecting the tomb's interior with the solar cycle.
 The summer solstice likely held significance in Minoan funerary practices.
 The entrance orientation and light penetration could symbolize renewal, transition, or the connection between life and the cosmos.
 Similar astronomical alignments have been documented at other Minoan and Aegean sites, reinforcing the idea that light and celestial events played a central role in the design of burial spaces.